elara-aerospace/elara-igniter_test_stand/README.md

 ### Arduino Sketch

 1. Connect your Arduino board to your computer via USB.
-2. Build and upload the Arduino sketch using the Makefile:
+2. Build and upload the Arduino sketch using the `Makefile`:
    ```bash
    make compile
    make upload
    ```

    Alternatively, use Arduino IDE:
-   - Open `Igniter_test_stand 2.ino`.
+   - Open `src.ino`.
    - Select the appropriate board and port.
    - Upload the sketch.